 New York based Jamie Baum is among the most highly regarded jazz flutists in the USA (recognised in the DownBeat Critics Polls since 1998, #3 in the 2016 Top Flutists category in 2016.)
 Equally well known as a composer, teacher and clinician, Jamie has recorded extensively, including five recordings under her own name, three of them with her award-winning septet that serves as a major focus for her composition projects.
-She is now on the verge of releasing her sixth record, the fourth with the septet.
+She has now released her sixth record, the fourth with the septet.

 CD info: Sunnyside Records

 Jamie has recently appeared on the James Hall recording Lattice:

 Personnel – James Hall: trombone; Jamie Baum: flute; Deanna Witkowski: piano, Fender Rhodes; Tom DiCarlo: bass; Allan Mednard: drums + guest Sharel Cassity: alto sax (2, 4)

 1. Shoy 2.
 Black Narcissus 3.
 Lattice 4.
 Brittle Stitch 5.
 Gaillardia 6.
 Traveler 7.
 Kind Folk 8.
 Terrace